Frequently Asked Questions

 There are many 4D scanning clinics to choose from which is great news for you.
 Bump to Baby believe they offer you a totally different experience to anyone else, all we ask is that you pay us a visit and let our products and service speak for themselves.

-All scans performed at Bump to Baby are bonding scans only and are not intended to be a check for fetal abnormalities.
+All scans performed at Bump to Baby are performed by qualified diagnostic radiographer/sonographers.
 You must ensure you attend all of your NHS scan and antenatal appointments.
-If however any incidental abnormality is discovered the Sonographer will explain the findings as fully as possible to you and at your request we will write a written report that you can pass on to your NHS caregiver.
+If any abnormality is discovered during your wellbeing scan at bumptobabyscotland the diagnostic Sonographer will explain the findings as fully as possible to you and will write a written report that you can pass on to your NHS caregiver.
+All scans performed at bumptobabyscotland are not provided to replace your normal hospital scans they are there to support these scans to provide reassurance and aid bonding during your pregnancy.

 No. Your Bump to Baby scan is completely optional and is in addition to your routine NHS antenatal care.
 You must still attend all of your normal hospital appointments.

-All of the staff scanning at Bump to Baby are qualified Sonographers who currently work for the NHS within Obstetric Ultrasound departments.
-Unlike other companies, we don’t employ anyone who doesn’t have the appropriate qualifications and current experience which gives patients the reassurance of getting a quality, skilled scan.
+All of the staff scanning at Bump to Baby are qualified Diagnostic Radiographer/Sonographers who have worked for the NHS within Obstetric Ultrasound departments.
+Unlike other companies, we don’t employ anyone who doesn’t have the appropriate qualifications and current experience in this field which gives patients the reassurance of getting a quality, skilled professional service .
 All sonographers are registered with their own professional bodies either HCPC or NMC.
 This information can be checked on-line or ask in the clinic to see the Sonographers Professional Registration Certificate.

 Yes, children are welcome to come to your scan.
 Most children enjoy the experience but we also have a kids’ area to amuse them should they start to lose interest before your scan is complete.
 Please note that we welcome children to join in this experience however once inside our premises children must be supervised by a responsible adult at all times.

-We believe that seeing your baby helps you to bond with your unborn child, your scans at Bump to baby can provide either an intimate scanning experience for you and your partner or can accommodate between 6-8 additional people so that grandparents, siblings or friends can share the experience with you by viewing the scan on our large flat screen TV.
+We believe that seeing your baby helps you to bond with your unborn child, your scans at Bump to baby can provide either an intimate scanning experience for you and your partner or can accommodate up to 3 additional guests so that grandparents, siblings or friends can share the experience with you by viewing the scan on our large flat screen TV.
 We realise that this is a magical time for you and your family and we will do our best to accommodate your needs, please inform us of any special requirements that you may need during your time with us.

 On arrival at our clinic you will be welcomed by the receptionist who will provide you with a consent form which must be signed and dated by yourself.
 We will also require a few details such as your estimated date of delivery and the name of the hospital where you receive your antenatal care.
 Payment will be taken in full before you have your scan.